 Nothing says happy spring break like a walloping spring flu, am I right?
-Iley went down first 3 days before his school break started last week, then it hit dad on Easter, and now I’m feeling a scratchy throat coming on.
+Iley went down the first 3 days before his school break started last week, then it hit dad on Easter, and now I’m feeling a scratchy throat coming on.
 Ugh.
-Well, at least this delicious wellness smoothie came to fruition because of it.
+Well, at least this delicious Vitamin C immunity smoothie came to fruition because of it.
 It feels like you’re drinking liquid sunshine, and is so refreshing and revitalizing when your immune system is not at its best.

 - 1 cup fresh squeezed citrus juice

 - Blend all ingredients together in a high-powered blender until smooth.

 - Pour into a pint-sized glass and top with a sprinkle of turmeric and bee pollen and serve right away.
 Enjoy!

 - To make this vegan friendly simply omit the honey and bee pollen or you can substitute honey with another sweetener.
 I prefer raw honey in this recipe for its anti-bacterial and anti-fungal properties and because its aids in soothing a sore throat.